HE-Arc/webapp-server/files/laravel/README.md

 // ...
 ```

-`env('MYSQL_HOST') (or`$_SERVER['MYSQL_HOST']`) is the environment variable containing the host for the MySQL connection.
-It's much more flexible than`.env`files.
-Keep the`.env` file for you local setup.
+`env('MYSQL_HOST')` (aka `$_SERVER['MYSQL_HOST']`) is the environment variable containing the host name of the MySQL server.
+Hence, you don't have to put it in the `.env` file.
+Keep the `.env` file for you local setup.

 What is `utf8mb4`?
 See: <https://mathiasbynens.be/notes/mysql-utf8mb4>

 ## Using Postgres instead of MySQL

-You may also want to use Postgresql.
-The configuration is alike but you'all have to change the default key to this one.
+You may also want to use Postgres.
+The configuration is alike and you'all have to change the default key to this one.

 ```
 'default' => env('DB_CONNECTION', 'pgsql'),